 Big Cat Rescue is home to more than a dozen species of cats and a few other animals including lions (both male and female), tigers (both orange and white), leopards (both golden and black), cougars, lynx, bobcats, caracals, servals, jungle cats, ocelots, and more.
 The 60-acre property is also home to many varieties of wild native Florida birds including herons, egrets, osprey, woodpeckers and cardinals.

 What photo equipment should I bring and what should I wear?

 Big Cat Rescue has no paved trails so travel light.
 A 28-105mm zoom lens and a 75-300 or 400mm lens are both suggested.
 Film speeds between 200-800 work best with the shady conditions that our trees provide but 100 speed film can be used in sunny spots or with a flash.
 Tripods and monopods are not useful in most situations because the animals move by the time you have composed your shot.
 Don’t forget to bring extra batteries, film and/or memory cards.

 Taking the weather into consideration, wear appropriate clothes for a nice hike including comfortable shoes, sunscreen, bug repellent and clothes you can get dirty or muddy.
 In the summer, rain routinely floods the walking paths throughout the sanctuary so wear shoes you can get very wet or muddy.
 Also, don’t wear heavy scents or perfumes because they can attract the cats.

 How do I make a reservation?

-You can make a Private Photo Tour reservation by clicking the ticket above.
+You can make a Private Photo Tour reservation by clicking the buy ticket button above.

 Some of our film credits include the series Animal Planet’s Fatal Attractions, The Most X-treme Killer Cats, Sheena, The Jack Hanna Show, The Today Show, Venus Swimwear’s catalog and billboards, Home Shopping Network and these: